 Breast implants tied to rare form of cancer recalled at FDA request

-The recalled implants feature a textured surface designed to prevent slippage and to minimize scar tissue.
-Such models account for just 5% of the U.S. market.
-Most U.S. breast implants are smooth.
+Biocell implants feature a textured surface designed to prevent slippage and to minimize scar tissue.
+Such models account for just 5 percent of the U.S. market.
+The vast majority of breast implants used in the U.S. have a smooth surface.

+Health authorities first linked textured implants to cancer in 2011.
+The disease is not breast cancer but lymphoma that grows in the scar tissue surrounding the breasts.
+It grows slowly and can usually be successfully treated by surgically removing the implants.

+As recently as May, the FDA said that the danger did not warrant a national ban on the devices.
+But the FDA said Wednesday that new data show a direct link to cancer with Allergan's implants not seen with other textured implants.

 In May, the country's three largest breast implant manufacturers — Allergan, Sientra and Mentor — told CBS News textured implants have been extensively tested for safety and comply with FDA monitoring and that patient safety is their top priority.